mlokanat/starter-hugo-academic/content/publication/Review of Nanocomposite Dielectric Materials With High Thermal Conductivity/index.md

   W·m <sup>-1</sup>·K <sup>-1</sup> .
 Importantly, several fundamental studies report novel
   nanocomposites with thermal conductivities > 50 W·m<sup>-1</sup>·K <sup>-1</sup>.
 This article
-  summarizes progress in the development of such materials with a focus on developments that show promise for improved practical dielectrics. <br>
+  summarizes progress in the development of such materials with a focus on developments that show promise for improved practical dielectrics. <br><br>

   This review highlights that high TC alone is inadequate to characterize the suitability of any material for the above applications.
 Other thermal properties, such as